 Her work has continued to evolve, but she has reversed her original process of heavily overpainting the black and white silver print.
 She now works on top of a painted surface, developing a narrative scene with collaged photographic elements.
 Where earlier pieces reflected psychological or emotional undercurrents, newer works make use of familiar or iconic stories to address tougher questions about man’s effect on the land and the animals that inhabit it.

-In 1990, Nazraeli Press published Holly Roberts: Works 1989-1999, and in 2009 Holly Roberts: Works 2000-2009.
+Awarded two NEA individual artist’s grants, as well as the Ferguson Grant from the friends of Photography, Roberts work has been shown extensively both internationally and nationally.
+Nazraeli Press published Holly Roberts: Works 1989-1999, and in 2009 Holly Roberts: Works 2000-2009.
 The Griffin Museum of Photography in Winchester, Massachusetts published an extensive catalog of her work in 2018 to go with her retrospective at the Museum.
 A dedicated teacher as well as a prolific artist, she has had a profound effect on a community of artists around the country.
 She continues to live and work in the Southwest.